TheBaxes/Cheatsheet-AI-Papers/en/pages/week1/imagenet.md

 _Imagine you have a classifier at each synset node of the tree and you want to decide whether an image contains an object of that synset or not.
 The idea is to not only consider the classification score at a node such as “dog”, but also of its child synsets, such as “German shepherd”, “English terrier”, etc. The maximum of all the classifier responses in this subtree becomes the classification score of the query image._

-And this clever idea, actually outpreformed a "simple" classifier, the results obtained were outstanding *The tree height of a node is defined as the length of the longest path to its leaf nodes.*:
+And this clever idea, actually outperformed a "simple" classifier, the results obtained were outstanding. [*The tree height of a node is defined as the length of the longest path to its leaf nodes.*]:
 ![alt text](./images/AUC-tree-max-classif.png)

 ## Summary

-The creation of this structured database for images, which allows performing computational vision tasks and solving problems of classification and object detection, has several advantages thanks to its main characteristics **(a)** High definition images, that allow algorithms to have a better performance and **(b)** The hierarchical structure can be used to train sophisticated models that perform better compared to those trained in a "flat" dataset.
+Create this structured database for images allows performing computational vision tasks and solving problems of classification and object detection, also it has several advantages thanks to its main characteristics **(a)** High definition images, that allow algorithms to have a better performance and **(b)** The hierarchical structure can be used to train sophisticated models that perform better compared to those trained in a "flat" dataset.

 Imagenet is the beginning of a centralized handy site with clean and bias-free data that becomes a useful resource for computational vision tasks, and cientific benchmarking.